MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/languagetype.md

 ms.author: eur
 description: Defines a selection of language values.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # LanguageType Value Set - Customer Management
 Defines a selection of language values.

 > [!NOTE]
 > The value set defines a broad selection of languages; however, not all languages are supported.
-For a list of supported languages, see [Ad Languages](../guides/ad-languages.md).
+For a list of supported languages, see [Ad Languages](~/guides/ad-languages.md).

 ## Syntax
 ```xml